kjwenger/sandbox.java.oxm/README.md

 # sandbox.java.oxm
-Sandbox for all Java-related Object-toXML-Mapping (OXM) experiments using a wide range of frameworks
+Sandbox for all Java-related Object-to-XML-Mapping (OXM) experiments using a wide range of frameworks